About Vulcan Report Connector

 Managing Files

-You can download, rename, or delete the files you uploaded.
-This can be useful in can you want to:
+You can download or rename the files you uploaded.

 Click on the File Management tab on the connector set-up page to access the uploaded files.

-Hover over the file to show the Download, Delete, and Edit options.
+Hover over the file to show the Download and Edit options.

 You can use the Vulcan Report connector to upload data files and update assets data at scale.
 For example, you can use the Hosts (Asset Inventories) Data Type to update Dynamic tags (such as ownership properties) at scale.